 16. You should now be left with a bright finish.

-17. Rub the polished article with Vienna Lime and a dry soft micro fibre cloth.
+17. Rub the polished article with the microfiber cloth provided.
 This will remove any excess polishing compound and grease left on the surface.

 Metal Polishing Top Tips